 History

 Already in 1929 here was started commercial production of vegetables and in 1930 here was built the first greenhouse, using the energy of Bakkahver – a hot spring which is covered with a pyramidal roof.
 In 1940 in Hveragerði was mastered the use of geothermal energy from a pipe.
-Step by step the town and areas around it are turning into a green paradise – people are planting the trees and other plants and, well, the climate is changing too.
+Step by step the town and areas around it are turning into a green paradise – people are planting trees and other plants and, well, the climate is changing too.

-Today Hveragerði might feel like a little city, with its own resort industry, numerous glowing greenhouses, shops and… more and more greenery.
+Today Hveragerði might feel like a little city, with its own resort industry, numerous glowing greenhouses, shops, and more and more greenery.

 Geothermal park

-Geothermal area in the center of Hveragerði (Hveragerdi) town exists up to this day.
+The geothermal area in the center of Hveragerði (Hveragerdi) town exists up to this day.

-On the 29th May 2008, a powerful earthquake changed the geothermal fields around Hveragerði – several new fields formed.
+On the 29th of May 2008, a powerful earthquake changed the geothermal fields around Hveragerði – several new fields formed.
 Meanwhile, in the geothermal park, the hot springs almost disappeared.
 The nearby hot springs and geysers (see Grýla and Leppaluði borehole) did not change much.

 Thus, what some decades were attractive natural landmarks, nowadays sometimes are just muddy holes in the ground.
 Nevertheless, this still is an interesting area.